 There is this longing for bloodThat I am trying to quenchThere is this yearning for painThat is forever entrenchedThere is this spot on my soulAnd it will never come cleanThere is this flaw in my brainThat is far from serene

 - This appears to be the case in "Such Horrible Things".

 - Jack the Ripper: Though it's never specifically addressed, it's heavily implied the song 'Dr. Sawbones' is about Jack the Ripper.

 - Lyrical Dissonance: A lot of their stuff has a fun, bouncy beat.

-- Monster Mash: "A Gorey Demise" starts with an undead dinner party before the host begins singing "the annual obituaries".
+- Monster Mash: "A Gorey Demise" starts with an undead dinner party before the host begins singing "the annual obituaries

 - The beginning of "Mommy's Little Monsters".

 - Also prominently featured in the instrumental "Death of a Dollmaker".

-- Puppeteer Parasite: "Look to the Skies" is about aliens who have come to earth to take over the bodies of people while they sleep, and is heavily modeled on Invasion of the Body Snatchers.
+- Puppeteer Parasite: "Look to the Skies" is about aliens who have come to earth to take over the bodies of people while they sleep, and is heavily modelled on Invasion of the Body Snatchers.